 Think about the major stressors in your life.
 What are they?
 And can any of them be reduced or eliminated?
 For example, if maintaining your home or yard are getting more and more difficult, you may want to consider moving to a senior living community where those tasks are taken care of for you.
 Or if you’re stressed about your parent needing help on a daily basis, consider assisted living facilities for their needs.
 It’s time to be strategic about what stresses you out and work to resolve it.

 Think about all of the positive opportunities for change that await you.
 This is your year.
 Make the most of it by making informed, healthy, and wise decisions.
-And from all of us at Immanuel Lutheran Communities: Happy New Year.
+And from all of us at Immanuel Living: Happy New Year.

-Immanuel Lutheran Communities offers a variety of health services when and where our residents need them, including assisted living, skilled nursing, rehabilitation, and memory care.
+Immanuel Living offers a variety of health services when and where our residents need them, including assisted living, skilled nursing, rehabilitation, and memory care.
 No matter where you are in life, we’ll be here with professionalism and kindness when you need us.
-Learn more about the senior living lifestyle at Immanuel Lutheran Communities today.
+Learn more about the senior living lifestyle at Immanuel Living today.

 As we age, the more precious and vulnerable our good health becomes.
 Our bodies are built to endure many years of wear and tear, but eventually that wear and tear can begin to take a toll.
 And as part of the aging process, we’re faced with naturally-occurring increased risks for a number of health concerns.
 Despite these risks, it’s important to know that steps can be taken to obtain a healthy lifestyle and help lower the likelihood of suffering from these common health concerns.